Best RTX 2060 in 2024

-The moment has finally arrived: It’s time to upgrade your PC and join the ray–tracing generation.
-If you’ve been wondering why everyone and their dog is excited about adding an RTX card to their configuration, something called DLSS, and counting all the CUDA cores, it’s time to find out why.
-Not to mention get rid of the hiccups your current rig experiences running Warzone.
+The moment has finally arrived.
+It’s time to upgrade your PC and join the ray-tracing generation.
+If you’ve been wondering why everyone and their dog are excited about adding an RTX card to their configuration, something called DLSS, and counting all the CUDA cores, it’s time to find out.
+You’ll also get rid of the hiccups your current rig experiences running Warzone.

 MSI GeForce RTX 2060 GAMING Z 6G

 MSI is a Taiwanese company founded in 1986 and famous for both its Radeon and GeForce GPUs.
 MSI’s dragon-branded cards are well-balanced and present an excellent purchase for your gaming PC.
 During the GeForce 9xx era, MSI dominated the market, and the situation is similar now that Turing cards are all the rage.
 Let’s see what makes MSI’s cards so good.

 The MSI GeForce RTX 2060 GAMING Z 6G is a mouthful.
 It sounds and looks edgy, as one of the best RTX 2060 cards has two dragons embracing its cooling system.
 Its RGB-lighting setup has four zones and millions of colors, so this flashy GPU is sure to attract attention and clearly mark your rig as one belonging to a hardcore gamer.
 Looks aren’t everything, of course: This prismatic dragon is quite the beast underneath all that RGB, too.